PRESS RELEASE FOR IMMEDIATE RELEASE

 About Pybus Public Market

 Pybus Public Market is built in the historic Pybus steel warehouse located next to the Columbia River at the foot of Orondo Street in Wenatchee.
 The property is a year-round marketplace for restaurants, wine, fruit and vegetable vendors, meats and cheeses, baked goods, oils, other foods, flowers, retail sales and local craftspeople.
 It also serves as the permanent home for Wenatchee Valley Farmer’s Market.
 Pybus Market opened May 11, 2013.
-Pybus Market is governed by a 20-person board of directors of Pybus Market Charitable Foundation, a 501c (3) non-profit.
+Pybus Market is governed by a 21 person board of directors of Pybus Public Market, a 501c (5) nonprofit and Pybus Market Charitable Foundation, a 501c (3) nonprofit.